Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Conclusions

 In an extensive computational study, we compared our SSKP approach against four state-of-the-art baselines from the literature on a large benchmark comprising instances under (multivariate) normal item weights.
 We demonstrated that our solution method is near-optimal (up to a prescribed numerical tolerance) and that it is more scalable than these state-of-the-art baselines for very large instances.

-Motivated by the observation that, under generic item weight distributions, as an instance size increases the weight distribution of a knapsack is likely to be approximately normal by the Central Limit Theorem \citep{Range2018}, we also empirically demonstrated that approximating generic item weight distributions with normal ones yields near-optimal solutions: optimality gaps around $0.5\%$ in our benchmark study.
-In turn, this means our SSKP approach, despite being conceived for (multivariate) normal item weights, can be deployed as a fast and effective heuristics under item weights following a generic distribution.
+Motivated by the observation that, under generic item weight distributions, as an instance size increases the weight distribution of a knapsack is likely to be approximately normal by the Central Limit Theorem \citep{Range2018}, we also empirically demonstrated that approximating generic item weight distributions with normal ones yields near-optimal solutions with optimality gaps generally below $0.5\%$ in our benchmark study.
+In turn, this means our SSKP approach, despite being conceived for (multivariate) normal item weights, can be deployed as a fast and effective heuristic under item weights following a generic distribution.

 Finally, we investigated the optimality gap performance of the RH heuristics for the DSKP and found average optimality gaps of 1.1\% for normally distributed weights, 4.5\% for multivariate normal distributed weights, and around 0.8\% for both gamma and lognormal distributed weights.
 Under multivariate normal distributed weights the average optimality gap of RH heuristics increases to 6.6\% when correlation among item weights is ignored, this demonstrates the importance of considering item weight correlation.